rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 local directory to your email accounts every five minutes.
 You can also click **Sync Now** to synchronize immediately.

-Directory Sync is synchronizes one-way only.
+Directory Sync synchronizes one-way only.
 It does not synchronize information from Hosted Exchange or Rackspace Email back to your Active Directory.
 If you change any information, such as passwords, using Outlook Web App or Control Panel, your mailboxes will not be synchronized with Active